"If it has a Fan on it --- it

 electrolyte in the water because hot water conducts electricity much better

 than cold water.
-During periods of mixed hot and cold, you are screwed; unless you
+During periods of mixed hot and cold, you are screwed; that

 have a PWM.
 The PWM allows you to use more electrolyte, but still control the output of the HHO generator.